michael2012z/BitBible/markdown/Etheridge/files/2Cor.md

 13. For we do not boast beyond our measure, but in the measure of the boundary which Aloha hath apportioned to us, that we might come also unto you.

-14. For it is not as not reaching to youby divine appointment we extend ourselves; for unto you we come with the gospel of the Meshiha.
+14. For it is not as not reaching to you

 15. Neither boast we beyond our measure in the labour of others; but we have hope, that with the increase of your faith, we shall be enlarged according to our measure;